AqillaNisa/Taste-Of-IIUM-Can-Do/README.md

 ## Conclusion
-Taste-of-IIUM successfully

-QuickPlate successfully demonstrates the implementation of a comprehensive food ordering system using Laravel framework.
-The project showcases proficiency in web development fundamentals including MVC architecture, database design, user authentication, and responsive web design.
+Taste-of-IIUM demonstrates the development of a web-based application using the Laravel framework.
+It applies key concepts such as MVC architecture, database management, and user interface design.
+The system improves access to food information in IIUM mahallah Cafes and enhances navigation through an integrated map feature.

 ### Key Achievements